joncto/research-services/docs/access-vdi.md

 We recommend to install the [VMWare Horizon Client](https://www.vmware.com/go/viewclients) and run it as an application on your computer.
 Alternatively, you can access the service in your browser.

 ## 1. Login using VMWARE Horizon Client
 1. Open **VMWARE Horizon Client** on your computer
 2. Click the `+` icon to setup a new server
-3. Enter the name of Connection Server.
+3. Enter the name of Connection Server, provided by the instructor.
 Press Connect
 4. In the window that appears, enter username and password.

 **IMPORTANT:** If asked to set a new password, remember to write this down!